PHOTO**

 I am not proud of this (really, I'm not), but if my professional life has been less stellar than it might have been, it's not for want of reading Darwin.
 Here's why. [continue reading HERE]

 John Whitfield is a London-based freelance science writer.
-He writes mostly about evolution, ecology and conservation; his work has appeared in Nature, Science, Scientific American, Seed, New Scientist and others
+He writes mostly about evolution, ecology and conservation; his work has appeared in Nature, Science, Scientific American, Seed, New Scientist and others_______________________

 {PHOTO: John Whitfield